 According to Milevsky, the average age that purchasers start buying deferred income annuities is just slightly before age 60.
 The average deferral or delay period – which is the number of years between the purchase age and the age at which the income is expected to begin – is 7.2 years.

-Due to their sustainability and predictability, then, Milevsky suggests that individuals who are approaching retirement age should “swap out” some of their fixed-income holdings (such as bonds) and replace them with deferred income annuities (DIAs).
+Due to their sustainability and predictability, then, Milevsky suggests that individuals who are approaching retirement age should “swap out” some of their fixed-income holdings (such as bonds) and replace them with deferred income annuities (DIAs) in order to promote portfolio stability.

 And where exactly should investors obtain the money to purchase deferred income annuities?
 Why of course, from their long-term fixed income holdings like bonds!

-While the argument for annuities versus bonds in retirement is a strong one, it is important to be careful that you don’t just choose any annuity.
+While the argument for annuities versus bonds in retirement is a strong one, it is important to be careful that you don’t just choose any annuity – this is key portfolio stability.
 That’s because there is a wide range of different types of annuity products, including some that have a myriad of “bells and whistles” (which are oftentimes unnecessary) that can make the product more expensive and much more complicated than it needs to be.

 With that in mind, make sure that you compare annuities with an insurance professional who specializes in these financial vehicles and who can point you in the right direction.
 At DCFAnnuities, our focus is on deconstructing annuities so that you see exactly how they work, and how they could work for you.